-The costs illustration is fractionally on the expensive side.
-If you shop around you may be able to decrease the fees slightly by as much as £125.
-That being said, assuming were satisfied with the legal work the firm gave you mightlive to rue choosing an an unknown conveyancer.
-Don't forget to check that the solicitor can also act for Bank of Ireland.
-You can utilise our search tool to locate a Pontllanfraith conveyancing firm on the Bank of Ireland approved list of lawyers, which can often include conveyancing solicitors in Pontllanfraith.
+The costs illustration is fractionally on the steep side.
+If you are happy to spend time comparing quotes you could decrease the fees marginally by say £125.
+That being said, you maycome to rue opting for an an untested conveyancer.
+If is important to enquire the solicitor can act for your bank.
+Do use our search tool to choose a Pontllanfraith conveyancing practice on the banks approved list of lawyers which can often include conveyancing solicitors in Pontllanfraith.